 - swollen, sore, or red tissue around the sore, which indicates tissue death or damage

 Similar to treating stage 1 pressure ulcers, you should treat stage 2 sores by removing pressure from the wound.
 You must seek medical attention for proper treatment.

-Once you’ve cleaned the ulcer, discuss how to properly bandage it with your doctor.
-It’s also important to monitor the wound for any signs of infection including:
+Once you’ve cleaned the ulcer, talk with your doctor about how to bandage it properly.
+It’s also important to monitor the wound for any signs of infection, including:

-Healing from this stage can last anywhere from three days to three weeks.
+Healing from this stage can last anywhere from 3 days to 3 weeks.

-In this stage, it’s important to look for signs of infection including:
+In this stage, it’s important to look for signs of infection.
+These include:

 - foul odor

 You must seek immediate medical treatment if you have a stage 3 pressure ulcer.
 These sores need special attention.

 Your doctor may prescribe antibiotic therapy and remove any dead tissue to promote healing and to prevent or treat the infection.